 - Visit local restaurants and try locally brewed beer in the pubs.
 Svalbard Bryggeri is the world’s northernmost brewery!
 It’s quite cool to come out of the bar at 1 am and still see the sun up in the sky.

 - Do some shopping.
 All the shopping in Svalbard is tax-free since Svalbard is a duty-free zone.
-You can bring home everything from polar bear toys to woollen sweaters.
+You can bring home everything from polar bear toys to woolen sweaters, that make great Norwegian souvenirs.
 Alcohol prices are also cheaper than inland Norway, so we brought some delicious local beer with us back to Oslo.

 - Learn about the region by visiting the most northerly university and museums – the Svalbard Museum and North Pole Expedition Museum.

 - Visit the most northerly church.
-Open 24 hours, it has a cosy inside and great view of the city.
+Open 24 hours, it has a cozy inside and a great view of the city.

 - Visit a Coal Mine.
 Longyearbyen has 7 coal mines, and 6 of them are not working anymore.
-You can get a tour to go inside of the closed Coal Mine 3 and see how the miners’ job used to look like.
-In Nybyen, south part of town, you can spot the ruins of the Coal Mine 2, also called a “Santa Claus Mine”.
-It is believed, that Santa Claus lives there and during Christmas people can leave the letters in the postbox nearby.
+You can get a tour to go inside the closed Coal Mine 3 and see what the miners’ jobs used to look like.
+In Nybyen, the south part of town, you can spot the ruins of Coal Mine 2, also called a “Santa Claus Mine”.
+It is believed, that Santa Claus lives there and during Christmas people can leave letters in the postbox nearby.
 The mine is currently closed, but you can see it from the outside, and maybe see the elves preparing gifts for the next holiday season.

 Remember, that you can’t leave the town without the polar bear protection.
 You will notice the signs with a polar bear, that mark the polar bear zone.
-The accidents involving polar bears happen from time to time, even close to town, so you need to be careful.
+Accidents involving polar bears happen from time to time, even close to town, so you need to be careful.

 #2 Visit places just outside of Longyearbyen